The things kids stick in their noses and ears

 Usually when children stick something in their noses or ears, it’s not life-threatening, but prompt action is needed.
 Your pediatrician should handle removal.

 My main exception to this would be button batteries that power calculators or hearing aids, which must must come out immediately.
-If any foreign body is not easily removed or can’t be seen, you may need to visit an after-hours clinics, the emergency room or an ear, nose and throat doctor (otolaryngologist).
+If any foreign body is not easily removed or can’t be seen, you may need to visit an after-hours clinic, the emergency room or an ear, nose and throat doctor (otolaryngologist).
 These foreign objects are often discovered during a routine exam, particularly in the ears.

 Signs a foreign body in the nose are discharge from only one nostril that is foul-smelling or causing bad breath, or nose pain on one side.
 Signs of a foreign body in the ear are decreased hearing from one side or ear pain on one side.
 Or, buzzing in the ear, which happened when one of my patients had an insect crawl into it.
 Shudder.